csmateixeira/GettingAndCleaningData/README.md

     * _for example:_ `tidyDataset <- main()`
 3. To print the tidy dataset into a text file run the `writeDataset` function and give it the tidy data frame as an argument.
 It will produce a file called tidyDataset.txt.
     * _for example:_ `writeDataset(tidyDataset)`
+4. To read the written dataset back into memory you can use the `readDataset` function and give the text file name as an argument.
+This function assumes the text file is directly in the working directory.
+    * _for example:_ `readDataset("tidyDataset.txt")`

 ### Functions in the file
 #### Main functions